pyusb/pyusb/docs/tutorial.rst

 standard exceptions <http://docs.python.org/library/exceptions.html>`__, PyUSB defines the ``usb.core.USBError`` for USB related errors.

-You can also use the PyUSB log funcionality.
+You can also use the PyUSB log functionality.
 It uses the `logging
 <http://docs.python.org/library/logging.html>`__ module.
 To enable it, define
 the environment variable ``PYUSB_DEBUG`` with one of the following level
 names: ``critical``, ``error``, ``warning``, ``info`` or ``debug``.